Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_piipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 ### Add Required Python Libraries

-Before you run the notebook you need to ad the libraries that it is using.

-The notebook is depending on the following Python libraries:
+Before you run the notebook you need to add the following Python libraries:
 * snowflake-snowpark-python (version 1.17 or higher)
 * modin
 * snowflake